 For the longest time I have been wanting to update my display board for my white scars and I finally got around to it.
 This was a multi-day project to take my old display board which was a basic dirt and grass to a magnetized mars style board.

-So lets dive in.
-I started with my old board and layered some chopped up sheet metal and slathered in Elmer’s and stuck it on the board.
-Then I stuffed layers of cork also covered in glue to sure up any big holes between the sheet metal and the board.
+I started with my old board, layered some chopped up sheet metal, slathered in Elmer’s, and stuck it on the board.
+Then I stuffed layers of cork, also covered in glue, to sure up any big holes between the sheet metal and the board.
 This was to build up a base that magnets can stick too and gives us some interesting changes in texture and elevations.

 All finished.
 Below.
 With the army re-based and ready for action.